TRIVIA QUESTION #1: Eric Carle's most famous book was published in 1969.

-Provide lima beans, paper towels, spray water bottles and ziplock baggies.
+Provide Lima beans, paper towels, spray water bottles and Ziploc baggies.
 The children place a few beans in a paper towel, fold the paper towel, spray it with water until it is completely wet, place in baggie and hang on a window (using tape) that gets a lot of sunlight.
 They should sprout in about a week.

 One of the Circle Time activities was to write a cooperative story together.
 Help the children to illustrate the story and print their names on it here!

 After reading some of the stories from All in a Day, have your children write and illustrate something about their day.

 Encourage them to draw a picture and then print the words or names they can such as: Mom, Dad, dog, me, and their name!

 Me and Dad

 Or Me and whoever is important in their life!
 Read the story Mister Seahorse to the children.